 What is a fellowship track?

 We define a ‘track’ as a consolidation of resources and opportunities in an area of scholarly focus.
 Each of our tracks is supported by a dedicated cadre of outstanding faculty from the University of Washington and Seattle Children’s Hospital.
 These recognized experts provide fellows with mentorship in their chosen field of scholarly inquiry.
 Additional faculty mentors, and resources, are available at the University of Washington and/or Seattle Children’s Research Institute.
 Track opportunities include graduate-level courses, the potential for elective clinical rotations, and matriculation in various certificate programs.
 Selected fellows may also have the opportunity to pursue a master’s degree, with prior arrangements with the Fellowship Director and the Neonatal Division Head.

 What tracks are available?

 Track Director: Sandra Juul MD, PhD, Tommy Wood BM BCh, PhD

 Faculty mentors: Nina Natarajan MD (Division of Neurology), Dennis E. Mayock, MD, Kendell German MD, Janessa Law MD, Mihai Puia-Dumitrescu MD MPH, Ulrike

 Overview: The Division of Neonatology at the University of Washington is an internationally recognized center of excellence in neonatal neuroscience scholarship.
 Neonatal neuroscience research projects span the disciplines of basic, translational, and clinical research.
 Under Sunny Juul and other division faculty, fellows can participate in groundbreaking research focused on neonatal neuroprotection.
-Funded basic science and translational research projects include t therapeutic hypothermia, erythropoietin, and other therapeutic measures to treat hypoxic-ischemic injury and prematurity-associated brain injury.
+Funded basic science and translational research projects include investigating therapeutic hypothermia, erythropoietin, azithromycin, and other therapeutic measures to treat hypoxic-ischemic injury and prematurity-associated brain injury.
 Additionally, fellows can be involved in the developing novel translational models of neonatal neurologic injury and/or clinical projects examining the neurodevelopmental outcomes of high-risk infants.
 Fellows are welcome to join the BRAIN Team; a research and education-focused group aimed at improving neurodevelopmental outcomes through neuroprotection-focused research and clinical application.

 - Development of neuroprotective strategies for encephalopathy of prematurity using ferret models

 - Fatty acid intake and lipid-based mediators of developmental brain injury